user7121/Restaurant-Management-System/README.md

 5. Run backend server (Node.js)
 6. Run frontend application (React)

-Note: The system is currently in the conceptual and planning phase and not yet deployed to production.
+Note: The system is currently in the development stage and is being actively implemented.
+Production deployment has not yet been completed.

 ---

 ## 11. Integration and Scalability

-The system is designed with scalability and future integration in mind:
+The system is being developed with scalability and future integration in mind:

 * RESTful API for third-party integrations
 * Modular backend architecture